fhdsl/Intro_to_R/docs/no_toc/02-lesson2.md

 -   The first argument of `filter()` is a dataframe, which we give `metadata`.

 -   The second argument is strange: the expression we give it looks like a logical indexing vector built from a comparison operator, but the variable `OncotreeLineage` does not exist in our environment!
 Rather, `OncotreeLineage` is a column from `metadata`, and we are referring to it as a **data variable** in the context of the dataframe `metadata`.
-So, we make a comparsion operation on the column `OncotreeLineage` from `metadata` and its resulting logical indexing vector is the input to the second argument.
+So, we make a comparison operation on the column `OncotreeLineage` from `metadata` and its resulting logical indexing vector is the input to the second argument.

     -   How do we know when a variable being used is a variable from the environment, or a data variable from a dataframe?
 It's not clear cut, but here's a rule of thumb: most functions from the `tidyverse` package allows you to use data variables to refer to columns of a dataframe.
 We refer to documentation when we are not sure.